 Her voice.
 Her voice is soft.
 It's light.
 It's the breath I felt inside my lungs on nights I couldn't sleep.
-It made me open my eyes.
-Slowly, I lift my head.
-I start at her feet, bare and pale, resting on top of the grass, then up her calves to her steel knees that wouldn't let her fall.
+It coaxed open my eyes.
+Slowly, I lift my head, eyes roam, starting at her feet, bare and pale, resting on top of the grass, then up her calves to her steel knees that wouldn't let her fall.
 Her skin was soft where thighs touched below her hips.
 Her stomach had hipbones and ribs pressing gently from beneath her skin.
 Chest completely bare, but I remember most what her neck did to me.
 Above her pointed chin, those lips.
 God be damned I can still feel them against me.
 Cheekbones, high and freckled, lie just below her eyes.
 "I'm looking."

 "No. Look at me, into me," she commanded.

 My body trembled underneath its own skin.
 I tear my eyes from her cheeks making my way to her lashes.
 They're so dark.
 Her hair was the only part on her body or mind that leaked darkness aside from her eyes that I now refuse to glance.